tldr-pages/tldr/pages/linux/chrt.md

 `chrt --pid {{PID}}`

-- Display attributes all threads of a process:
+- Display attributes of all threads of a process:

 `chrt --all-tasks --pid {{PID}}`